 The method I chose was to cut multiple sections from 3/4” board planed from 4/4 lumber and glue them together.
 4/4 hardwood lumber is easily available everywhere, and glue-up construction is a standard technique practiced in woodworking.
 The front face and plastic window were cut using a CO2 laser engraver, and then milled on a CNC router using a fixture.
-The back cover and front bezel were cut from 1/4” walnut boards.

 In the initial prototype build, I cut the plastic window the same size as the cutout in the face.
 This made for a challenging assembly procedure because I had to glue the sides of the plastic window and cutout together, without any visible glue squeeze-out.
 To make the process foolproof, I changed the design to mill a shallow pocket around the cutout on the back of the face, and milled a larger acrylic window in the negative of this shape.
 Now I could glue these hidden surfaces together without having to worry about squeeze-out.

 I originally designed the enclosure using Fusion 360, but after Autodesk removed many features from the personal version, I decided to give the community edition of Solidworks a try.
 Re-sketching the design from Fusion to Solidworks was a good tutorial, but the CAM side of the process was a different story.
 I liked the integrated CAM features of Fusion 360, but Solidworks’ built-in CAM option is best suited for metal milling only.
 I ended up exporting the CAD drawings from Solidworks to create toolpaths in vCarve, which was not a very integrated workflow, but it had one helpful benefit: vCarve could combine all the toolpaths for cutting the frame into one program.
-Instead of running a separate program for each of the three frame parts, and adjusting the machine zero in between, I could dimension a board of lumber to the right size, set the router zero once, and run a single program to get all three parts cut.
+Instead of running a separate program for each of the three frame parts, and adjusting the machine zero in between, I could dimension a board of lumber to the right size, set the router zero once, and run a single program to get all five parts cut.